rodrigom-oktana-io/lowtide-ui/README.md

 - `selected`: _Boolean_.Determines fi the chip is selected (To give it an accent background).
 - handleChipClick: _function_.
 To be executed in the parent component when the Tag is clicked.
 If this prop is not provided, then the Tag won't be clickable.
 - handleDelete: _function_.
 To be executed in the parent component when the Tag is deleted.
 If this prop is not provided, then the Tag won't be deletable.

+## Next Steps

+- Implement real functionality by making calls to Lowtide Backen server.
+- Refactor some code to make escalation easier (e.g. Making a base card component with the custom styles and wrap other cards to give them the same look).